Invoke Foundry Agent

 |---|---|---|

-| Agent not found | Invalid agent name or project endpoint | Use agent_get to list available agents and verify name |
+| Agent not found | Invalid name or endpoint | Use agent_get to list agents |

-| Invocation failed | Model error, timeout, or invalid input | Check agent logs, verify model deployment is active, retry with simpler input |
+| Invocation failed | Model error, timeout, or invalid input | Check agent logs, verify model deployment |

-| Rate limit exceeded | Too many requests | Implement backoff and retry, or wait before sending next message |
+| Rate limit exceeded | Too many requests | Implement backoff and retry |